An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 In general, there are three treatment options for people with psoriasis:

-- Topical medications, such as lotions, ointments, creams, and shampoos.
+- Topical medications, such as lotions, ointments, creams, foams, and shampoos.

-- Body-wide (systemic) medications, which are pills or injections that affect the whole body, not just the skin.
+- Body-wide (systemic) medications, which are pills, injections, or IV infections that affect the whole body, not just the skin.

-- Phototherapy, which uses light to treat psoriasis lesions.
+- Phototherapy, which uses ultraviolet light to treat psoriasis lesions.

 Individual needs vary widely, and treatment selection must be carefully discussed with the doctor.